9 of the best day trips from Cairns

-Don your best active wear because there’s lots to keep you moving, from the butt-burning 4km circuit to the summit of Bicton Hill to the easy stroll along the Kennedy Walking Track in South Mission, stalking the coastline through rocky headlands and shady rainforests before reaching the secluded Lover’s Beach at Lugger Bay.
+Don your best active wear because there are lots to keep you moving, from the butt-burning 4km circuit to the summit of Bicton Hill to the easy stroll along the Kennedy Walking Track in South Mission, stalking the coastline through rocky headlands and shady rainforests before reaching the secluded Lover’s Beach at Lugger Bay.

-Avid MTB riders can hire some wheels from Mission Beach Bike Hire and take to the inland Musgravea Trail through Djiru National Park, an original logging track now mountain bike track taking you through licuala palm forests and over small freshwater streams.
+Avid MTB riders can hire some wheels from Mission Beach Bike Hire and take to the inland Musgrave Trail through Djiru National Park, an original logging track now mountain bike track taking you through licuala palm forests and over small freshwater streams.

 Back on the coast, the action keeps on rolling: